-I was close to my dad and his unexpected passing before Christmas made a heartbreaking loss that much harder to endure.
-Aptly, my dad’s final words to me remain sealed in a Christmas card I still have not opened.
+I was close to my dad and his unexpected passing two days before Christmas made a heartbreaking loss even harder to endure.
+My dad’s final words to me remain sealed in a Christmas card that I still haven’t opened.
 I’m not sure if I’m just not ready to read his final sentiments below a generic Hallmark greeting or if saving his unopened card has simply been my way of trying to hold on to a part of him for a bit longer.
-Even now, as I’ve reached the one-year anniversary of his death, the realization that my father is gone often hits me as if I am hearing about it for the first time.
-And his absence has left a void in my life that’s been hard to accept.
+Even now, as I’ve reached the one-year anniversary of his death, the realization that my father is gone often hits me as if I’m hearing about his passing for the first time.
+And his absence has left a void in my life that’s hard to accept.

 Oftentimes, hunting and fishing are pursuits that are passed down from father to son.
 I was especially fortunate throughout most of my life to have not one, but two “dads” who dedicated enormous amounts of their time and resources to facilitate my interest in the outdoors.
 My stepfather gave me my first fly rod and shotgun when I was 10 years old.
 My father never hunted, but he was an avid angler and outdoorsman.
 He and I spent many weekends and summer vacations together camping and fishing.